rotyflo/aa/intro_to_programming/advanced_problems/README.md

 ### Most Vowels

 Write a method most_vowels that takes in a sentence string and returns the word of the sentence that contains the most vowels.

+### Prime

+Write a method prime? that takes in a number and returns a boolean, indicating whether the number is prime.
+A prime number is only divisible by 1 and itself.

+### Pick Primes

+Write a method pick_primes that takes in an array of numbers and returns a new array containing only the prime numbers.

+### Prime Factors

+Write a method prime_factors that takes in a number and returns an array containing all of the prime factors of the given number.